 However Renesas portfolio is not only limited to automotive safety capable SoCs.
 It also covers the required high safety controller that is mandatory to issue up to ASIL D commands to the actuators in an AD application.
 This controller is based on Renesas RH850 architecture in the name of the RH850/P1H-C. This device provides up to 1344DMIPS for ASIL D applications and offers extensive security support by the integration of an dedicated HSM (High Security Module).
 Renesas offers multiple evaluation and support platforms for different development phases.
 To test algorithms and to transition into embedded hardware that is refined up to series production, Renesas offers software support and works with partners to develop an integrated automotive system.automotive safety capable SoCs.

-The R-Car Starter Kit Premier is designed to accelerate development based on the R-Car H3.
+R-Car H3 and M3 Starter Kit Premier is designed to accelerate development based on the R-Car H3.
 It provides OpenCL and OpenGL ES 3.1 support in order to give software developers an easy transition from their algorithms on PCs to an embedded platform.